WordPress Pay Per Post Plugin (CMPPP) - Settings - Choosing How To Charge Users (By Post, By Group)

 Choosing a subscription model

-In the General tab → Subscriptions section, click the appropriate box for the subscription model you want.
+In the General tab → Subscriptions section, click the appropriate box for the Subscription model you want.

 • Pay per each post - Targets only specific posts and does not support setting subscriptions for a group of posts.